-Party or relevant jurisdiction European Union France Party or relevant jurisdiction Title of project European Union - France Atlantic salmon metapopulation investigation in Normandy rivers Objective of research project Estimate exchanges between rivers flowing into the Mont-Saint- Michel-Bay and impact on the management of salmon populations Brief description of research project Straying salmon and river proximity lead to individual exchanges and genes flow between populations and can result in a metapopulation structure.
-Moreover, stocking of Atlantic salmon populations with non-native and hatchery-reared fish can have important consequences on metapopulations by increasing gene flow.
-Inversely, the river proximity could increase straying of released fish.
-A good example for such study is the salmon populations in four neighbouring rivers flowing into from the Mont-Saint-Michel Bay (Couesnon, Sélune, Sée, and Sienne) in Lower Normandy and were stocking has been settled since 1989 using non-native salmon coming from two French hatcheries.
-We propose to explore 1- the functioning of the metapopulation by investigating salmon and gene flows between the four rivers 2- the genetic impact of stocking 3- the consequences for management, including habitat, stocking, and exploitation.
-We are coupling three approaches: Molecular genetics using microsatellite markers Otoliths microchemistry Modelling the two types of data with capture-recapture Dates during which research information 2007 to 2010 will take place Area in which research will take place 5 rivers flowing into the Mont-Saint-Michel Bay, Normandy, France Estimated number and weight of salmon to be retained No adult fish are retained; all fish trapped are released.
+Party or relevant jurisdiction European Union - France Title of project Atlantic salmon metapopulation investigation in Normandy rivers Objective of research project Estimate exchanges between rivers flowing into the Mont-Saint- Michel-Bay and impact on the management of salmon populations Brief description of research project h Straying salmon and river proximity lead to individual exchanges a genes flow between populations and can result in a metapopulati structure.
+Moreover, stocking of Atlantic salmon populations w non-native and hatchery-reared fish can have important consequence on metapopulations by increasing gene flow.
+Inversely, the riv proximity could increase straying of released fish.
+A good example for such study is the salmon populations in for neighbouring rivers flowing into from the Mont-Saint-Michel B (Couesnon, Sélune, Sée, and Sienne) in Lower Normandy and we stocking has been settled since 1989 using non-native salmon comi from two French hatcheries.
+We propose to explore 1- the functioning of the metapopulation investigating salmon and gene flows between the four rivers 2- the genetic impact of stocking 3- the consequences for management, including habitat, stocking, and exploitation.
+We are coupling three approaches: Molecular genetics using microsatellite markers Otoliths microchemistry Modelling the two types of data with capture-recapture information Dates during which research will take place 2007 to 2010 Area in which research will take place 5 rivers flowing into the Mont-Saint-Michel Bay, Normandy, France Estimated number and weight of salmon to be retained No adult fish are retained; all fish trapped are released.
 Genetic analyses are performed mainly from scales of adult salmon caught by angling.
 100 juveniles have been caught and killed for removing otoliths and. for microchemistry analysis.
 Resources Estimated cost of the research project £150,000 (Euro150,000) i.e. £50,000 per annum Number of participating scientists 1 PHD, 8 scientists, 2 technicians Name and e-mail address of coordinating scientist in charge of project Jean-Luc Baglinière Jean-Luc.Bagliniere@rennes.inra.fr Details of research vessels, e.g. name, registration, call sign and description of vessel None